mountainowl/ai-code-review/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-111827)](https://github.com/mountainowl/bubo/blob/main/LICENSE)

 ## Enterprise Grade Compliant Agentic AI code reviews**
-### Self-hosted
+- Self-hosted
-### Bring-your-own-LLM
+- Bring-your-own-LLM
-### Supports GitLab & GitHub
+- Supports GitLab & GitHub
-### Direct inline comments
+- Direct inline comments
-### Governance, provenance & audit
+- Governance, provenance & audit
-### OpenTelemetry metrics
+- OpenTelemetry metrics

-[Bubo](https://en.wikipedia.org/wiki/Bubo_(genus)) is the genus of the great horned and eagle owls — patient night hunters that sit silent, see in the dark, and strike only when sure.
-Code review, same idea: Bubo reviews your GitLab MRs and GitHub PRs with **the LLM you choose** (Codex, Claude, or any model your CLI drives) and posts only the findings worth acting on as inline threads — no chatbot noise, no praise, no summaries.
+[Bubo](https://en.wikipedia.org/wiki/Bubo_(genus)) is the genus of the `great horned and eagle owls` — patient night hunters that sit silent, see in the dark, and strike only when sure.

+Code review is the exact same idea.
+Bubo reviews your code commits with **the LLM you choose** (Codex, Claude, or any model your CLI drives) and posts only the findings worth acting on as inline threads — no chatbot noise, no praise, no summaries.

 ## Features at a glance